jsongberklee/drupal-module-weekhours/README.txt

 Go to "/admin/structure/block" and locate "Weekly Hour Block" to any block region as you wish.

 "EDIT" and "Create new hour" will be shown on the block to the user with the edit weekhour content permission.

+For closing day, setting the start and end hours to 00:00 will display the description text and "CLOSED" text.

 * CONTACT ******************************************************